 Due to social media policies, the following images have been censored.
 Please click on the image below to view the image.

 Do silicone breast implants feel significantly more natural in general compared to saline implants for a breast enlargement?A.

 Silicone breast implants are constructed with a thick, cohesive gel that simulates the feel of a breast.
-In contrast, saline implants are filled with salt water which doesn’t have the viscosity and other important characteristics of silicone implants translating into a in a less natural result.
+In contrast, saline implants are filled with salt water which doesn’t have the viscosity and other important characteristics of silicone implants translating into a less natural result.
 On average, silicone implants do last longer than the saline ones.
-We have using them for well over 30 years with excellent results.
+We have been using them for well over 30 years with excellent results.

 Will I need to have my breast implants replaced sometime in the future?A.

 Breast implants should not be expected to last forever.
 They may last 5-30 years, possibly less or even longer, but expect that at some point in time they will need to be replaced or removed.
 Saline implants deflate and usually do so rather quickly with a noticeable reduction in size of the affected breast.
 Loss of integrity of silicone implants is more difficult to detect since there is no real change in volume and often no change in shape.
 You may experience some unusual mild discomfort or develop firmness of the affected breast.
 An MRI may be needed to help make the diagnosis though this is not 100% accurate.
 Please click here to read more about breast implant durability.